Jim

 during the surgery and travelled to the heart, causing a pulmonary edema.

-The author of many challenging books including The Octopus, Mind Control,
+The author of many challenging books - including The Octopus, Mind Control,

 World Control, Black Helicopters over America, OKbomb!, Saucers of the Illuminati,

-Casebook on Alternative 3, Secret and Suppressed, and Casebook on the
+Casebook on Alternative 3, Secret and Suppressed, and Casebook on

 – the same pathogen which had killed Ron